Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Quarterstaff
 - Attunement

+**Thirsting Strike**: The Vampiric Scepter deals necrotic damage.

 **Convert Power**: When you deal necrotic damage, you can choose to suffer nonmigatable necrotic damage, up to a number equal to five times your proficieny bonus.
 For every fifth damage suffered, you deal 1d6 additional necrotic damage.

 **Bloood Transfer**: Once a round when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.

 **Curse of the Fangs**: Whenever you take radiant damage you gain grievous wounds.

+_You have +1 to hit and attack rolls using this weapon_

 ---